Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-I used the Camp Chef Woodwind (now called Woodwind SG) pellet grill for chicken thighs but any smoker will work great as long as it can maintain the temperature adequately.
+I used the Camp Chef Woodwind pellet grill for these chicken thighs but any smoker will work great as long as it can maintain the temperature adequately.
 You can definitely cook these at lower temperatures if you need to but it will take longer.

 Once the smoker is preheated and ready to go, it's time to smoke!